Informing you of your rights. Influencing the perceptions of Canadians. Inspiring families on their homeschooling journey.

 FIN – Families in Need Fund When a major crisis hits your family, CCHE is there for you.
 Our Families in Need program helps provide timely support for homeschooling families who have urgent financial needs.
 Help us help others when they need it most by donating today.

-Global Education Fund The GEF not only helps support our annual Global Home Education Conference, but it funds important global initiatives on the homeschooling front.
+Global Education Fund The GEF not only helps support our annual Global Home Education Exchange, but it funds important global initiatives on the homeschooling front.
 At CCHE, we help support a pastor from Hungary who is working to make homeschooling more known and accepted in Europe.

 Leadership Training Fund